 So what should you do here?

-It’s really simple: replace your white bread with whole grain or whole wheat bread whenever you can, period.
+It’s simple: Replace your white bread with whole grain or whole wheat bread whenever you can, period.

 37. Banish the Junk Food

-Purge your kitchen and throw out all of the sugar-filled, highly processed junk food, such as cookies, cakes, pies, candy, sugary drinks, biscuits, crisps pretzels, pastries and other sugary and highly processed treats.
+Purge your kitchen of the sugar-filled, highly processed junk food, such as cookies, cakes, pies, candy, sugary drinks, biscuits, crisps pretzels, pastries and other sugary and processed treats.

 38. Stock Up on Healthy Foods